vissermc/jrex/README.md

 		It includes results until the fuction evaluates to a falsy value. henceforth(func: (result)=>boolean):
-		It excludes results until the fuction evaluates to a truthy value. skip(number):
+		It excludes results until the fuction evaluates to a truthy value. collect(number):
+		It takes the first 'number' results and stops. skip(number):
 		It excludes the first 'number' results.
 	first(), last():